 We conducted three studies to address our research questions.
 In each study, college participants were presented with several vignettes in which a student was described as working hard or not working hard.
 For each vignette, participants were asked to rate how much ability they believed the student to possess.
 Unlike in the studies by Muenks et al. (2016), the vignettes did not provide any information about why the student put forth a certain amount of effort.
 After responding to the vignettes, the participants completed a novel measure of their effort source beliefs.
-In Study 1, both the vignettes and the effort source beliefs measure were about the efforts of other students in the context of a math course.
-In Study 2, which was also focused on the math domain, participants were presented with two types of vignettes (half were about other students and half were about themselves) and two belief measures (one about other students and another about themselves).
-In Study 3, we explored the effects of effort source beliefs in a second academic domain by framing the vignettes and the effort beliefs measure in the context of an English course.
+In Study 1, both the vignettes and the effort source beliefs measure were about the older children, those in the generic effort condition tended to think that the slow character was smarter on average (thus, perceiving a positive relation between effort and ability), whereas those in the perceived difficulty condition tended to think that the quick character was smarter (thus, perceiving an inverse relation).
+This finding suggests that information about why someone worked hard can change students' views about how this effort relates to ability.
+When effort is described as originating from the difficulty of the task (as being task-elicited), it leads students to think in terms of an inverse relation between effort and ability.
+However, when effort is not described in terms of difficulty (and thus could potentially originate from some other source), students do not necessarily think in terms of an inverse relation.